J0m1ty/J0m1ty/README.md

 Hi!
 I'm Jomity.
 I'm most interested in backend and game development.
-My favorite things are Typescript, Node.js, C#, and everything coding!
+My favorite technologies are Typescript, Node.js, C#, and everything coding!
 I mostly do stuff for college now, but I used to make little games on Khan Academy or on my website.
 - https://www.khanacademy.org/profile/j0m1ty/projects
 - https://status.jomity.net/

 ...Loading other interests...
-I also do some photography and rowing.
+I also do photography and rowing.

-You can reach me at jomity@hotmail.com.
+You can reach me at jomity@hotmail.com or jomity on Discord.
 Challenge me at Beatsaber, I dare you!

 -----